stevetarver/stevetarver.github.io/_posts/2017-12-19-pipeline-design-pt5.md

 ## Install Helm

-All of our k8s deploys use [Helm](https://github.com/kubernetes/helm) which has a command line client and a k8s deployed server.
-Now that your Minikube cluster is running and kubectl is pointing at it:
+We deploy all Kubernetes services with [Helm](https://github.com/kubernetes/helm) charts.
+Helm is implmented in two parts: a command line client and a Kubernetes deployed server component named Tiller.
+Helm uses your `~/.kube/config` to identify the target Kubernetes cluster to interact with.
+Now that your Minikube cluster is running and kubectl is pointing at it we can install both helm and tiller:

 ```
 ᐅ brew install kubernetes-helm
+# Install Tiller in the k8s cluster ~/.kube/config is pointing at
 ᐅ helm init
 ```